trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Triggering Execution of an Outbox Message

 Once an outbox message has been pushed to the outbox by the kernel at some level `${L}`, the user needs to wait for the commitment that includes this level to be cemented.
-On dailynet, the cementation process of a non-disputed commitment is 40 blocks long while on Mainnet, it is 2 weeks long.
+On Dailynet, the cementation process of a non-disputed commitment is 40 blocks long while on Mainnet, it is 2 weeks long.